Skip to main content

 • Exchange Distribution List (for email distribution)

-Target Group Choose the existing group in Entra that will be updated.
+Target Group Choose the existing Entra group that will be updated, or create a new Entra Security Group directly from this form.
 The dynamic group configuration will control the membership of this group.

 Membership Rules